jonesdevelopment/sonar/.github/CONTRIBUTING.md

 ## Contributing Guidelines:

 1. Fork the repository and create a new branch for your contribution.
-2. Follow the coding guidelines for your code.
+2. Adhere to the Coding Guidelines and LLM Guidelines.
 3. Test your code before committing and pushing it.
 4. Use [semantic](https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716) commit messages for your commits.